kostogls/kv-proj/README.md

    ```
    sudo docker ps
    ```
    and check the container name that has the postgres db.
-For example in the screenshot below, we see that this row corresponds to postgres image in our app db container, so we       take the container id.
+For example in the screenshot below, we see that this row corresponds to postgres image in our app db container, so we       take the container id ('fb9fa...').

    ![dockerps img](./readme_img/docker_ps.png?raw=true)